cjjavellana/nodejs-playground/README.md

-# Simple NodeJS
+# NodeJS Playground

-A playground for demonstrating REST API & Websockets
+A playground for experimenting with:

+1. REST routes

+2. JWT Authentication & Validation

+3. Websocket (Socket.IO) Channel

 ## The app.locals
 This section describes the services made available through ```app.locals```